bballdave025/portfolio-amz-agi/README.md

 ## Mendeleev Spelling Bee

-See the `README` at the [directory root].
+See the `README` at the [directory root](https://github.com/bballdave025/mendeleev-spelling-bee).
 Feel free to try it out.
 The Russian version grew out of the original project ideas partnered with practicing CoT prompting ideas.

 ```bash
 git clone <ssh-or-html-path-from the green "Code" button> mendeleev-spelling bee.